cafeduke/cafeduke.github.io/_posts/java/2017-01-01-lambda-standard-fi-consumer.md

    ...
 }
 ```
-We find that the functional interface Consumer, of generic type T, has the abstract method that accepts T and returns void.
+We find that the functional interface `Consumer`, of generic type `T`, has the abstract method that accepts `T` and returns void.

 ### Consumer greeting

-An object of type Consumer<String> is created using a lambda expression that accepts a String and returns void.
-Here, we accept an argument 's' and print a greeting.
+An object of type `Consumer<String>` is created using a lambda expression that accepts a `String` and returns void.
+Here, we accept an argument `'s'` and print a greeting.
 ```java
 Consumer<String\> consumerGreeting = (s) -> System.out.println ("Hello, " \+ s);
 consumerGreeting.accept ("Lambda");